In this document

 Power management is a broad term that encompasses efforts to monitor and reduce power consumption while optimizing performance.
-Thermal management is similar, but seeks to measure and control heat to avoid damage due to excess heat.
+Thermal management and computer cooling are similar but seek to measure and control heat to avoid damage due to excess heat.
 In the Linux kernel, the CPU governor is responsible for low-level policy, while user mode configures high-level policy.
 Techniques used include:

 - dynamic voltage scaling

 - hotplug (hotswap)